fifth-postulate/story-generation/README.md

-# story-generation
+# Story Generation
-Class project for the advanced Prolog course
+Class project for the advanced Prolog course.